jsolly/GeoAsteroids/README.md

 - Static code analysis using CodeQL so the code is less likely to have security vulnerabilities
 - NPM Dependency checking via Dependabot so you don't have to think about it
 - 100% linted with Eslint + additional rules for a more maintainable and consistent codebase
-- TypeScript under 'strict' mode with no errors so you know we're following TS best practicies
+- TypeScript under 'strict' mode with no errors, so you know we're following TS best practices
-- JS bundling with vite for a super fast front-end
+- JS bundling with Vite for a super fast front-end
-- Serverless functions for API calls so you don't have to worry too much about handling the backend
+- Serverless functions for API calls, so you don't have to worry too much about handling the backend
 - MongoDB database for high scores cause who wants to deal with flat files?
 - Custom logging library for fine-grained control of logging levels so you don't have to scratch your head about errors in production
 - Over 90% test coverage so you can refactor and add features with peace of mind